-Among the things a person can expect from bunion surgery recovery are initial pain, discomfort or soreness, and stiffness in the area.
-Over time, a patient's pain and discomfort typically lessens.
-Gradually, she enjoys improved movement of her big toe.
-Recovery isn’t usually considered very difficult, but its success depends, at least in part, on following doctor’s orders.
+Among the things you can expect from bunion surgery recovery are initial pain, discomfort, or soreness, and stiffness in the area.
+Over time, this discomfort typically lessens, and you should gradually gain improved movement in your big toe.
+Recovery isn’t usually considered very difficult, but its success depends, at least in part, on following the orders from your surgeon.

-The pain a person can expect from bunion surgery recovery is usually manageable with painkillers her doctor prescribes.
-Patients may require the regular use of painkillers to stay comfortable during the first few days of post-surgery recovery.
-With time, the pain should diminish to soreness that isn’t significant enough to require painkillers.
+The pain after bunion surgery is usually manageable with prescription painkillers.
+You may need to take painkillers regularly to stay comfortable during the first few days of post-surgery recovery.
+With time, the pain should diminish to soreness that isn’t significant enough to require treatment.

-After returning home from surgery, the patient will still have stitches in place.
-A doctor usually removes them within a few weeks.
-Patients may also have special pins in their feet for up to six weeks following surgery.
-Three to four weeks is more typical, however.
+After returning home from surgery, you will still have stitches in place.
+A healthcare professional will usually remove them after a few weeks.
+You may also have special pins in your foot for up to six weeks following surgery, although three to four weeks is more typical.
 While the stitches are in place, it’s important to keep the foot dry, covering it while taking a shower or bath.

-Once a bunion surgery patient is back on her feet and walking again, she’ll probably have to use crutches.
-She may need them for a few weeks or even longer in some cases.
+Once you're back on your feet and walking again, you'll probably have to use crutches to walk for at least a few weeks.
 In fact, some bunion surgeries require the patient to avoid putting her full weight on the affected foot for as many as six to eight weeks.
-It is important to follow doctor’s order on this, as keeping weight off the foot usually helps a patient recover more quickly.
+It is important to follow medical orders on this, as keeping weight off the foot usually helps you to recover more quickly.

-Footwear changes are also among the things a person should expect from bunion surgery recovery.
-The patient may have a walking cast or special shoes designed for her recovery.
-Sometimes, patients can start wearing regular shoes again in a about a month.
-In most cases, however, it’s necessary to wear special shoes for two to three months following bunion surgery.
+Footwear changes are also among the things that you should expect from bunion surgery recovery.
+You may have a walking cast or special shoes designed for recovery.
+Some patients can start wearing regular shoes again in a about a month, but in most cases, it’s necessary to wear special shoes for two to three months following bunion surgery.